The Shackleton Mountain Challenge: Guest writer Maksymilian Rębisz

 When the main plan was set and the route mapped, I could concentrate on the equipment, training and research.

 The main point was to create a way with similar number of kilometres as Shackleton’s traverse of South Georgie island.
 Eventually, we covered about 40 kilometres crossing mountains, valleys, gaps and even a frozen lake.
 Shackleton did a seventeen-miles trek and I think the horizontal distance was similar, but of course he experienced conditions far worse than what I was struggling with on the expedition.
 My journey was rather a symbol.
 I decided to start the expedition in the Western Tatras and finish in the very heart of it, in the beautiful Valley of the Five Lakes.
-A mountain shelter, which is located right there, was going to be my ‘whaling station’, and so would be able to see this point of destination from the last ridge, as Shackleton, Crean and Worsley did 100 years ago.
+A mountain shelter, which is located right there, was going to be my ‘whaling station’, and so would be able to see this point of destination at the end of the route, as Shackleton, Crean and Worsley did 100 years ago.

 My father came with me on the expedition to play the part of Worsley.
 A photographer that we luckily met on the trail joined us for a while to be Tom Crean as well as a modern Frank Hurley.